goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

 When a collection role calls a module in the same collection namespace, the module is automatically resolved.
 {{% /notice %}}

-Create the following variables in the `roles/hello_motd/defaults/main.yml`:
+Every role should come with sensible defaults, add the following default variable to the `roles/hello_motd/defaults/main.yml` file to make it look like this:

 ```yaml
 ---